 Identify Function: Identify a critical function within the model that executes frequently, such as sampling new health states each cycle.

 Recoding in C++ with Rcpp: Utilize the cppFunction() function from the Rcpp package to convert the identified function into C++ directly within the R script.
-This process can leverage AI Copilots for efficient conversion.
+This process is a particularly good task for a large language model.

 Benchmarking Performance: Use microbenchmark to compare the execution speed of both the original R function and the newly implemented C++ function.
 Ensure that both versions produce identical outputs.
 Prefer the C++ version only if it significantly enhances performance, especially for tasks involving repetitive linear algebra operations or simulations.